Trade deal concerns8th October 2020

 - The Ecologist, 2015

 Wikileaks leaked details of this supposed trade deal.
-This showed TTIP to be about removing regulatory barriers and undermining democracy; diminishing and removing important environmental protections, workers’ rights, consumer protections, public safety and animal welfare standards.
-Corporate interests would be enshrined in law and protected by corporate courts using a mechanism called Investor State Dispute Settlements (ISDS).
-This would mean that, if laws were put in place deemed to cause a loss of future profits for corporations, governments could be sued This would allow corporate interests to usurp public interests.
+This showed TTIP to be about removing regulatory barriers and undermining democracy to import the US economic and regulatory framework.
+In practise this would mean that supposed trade barriers would be removed: environmental protections, workers’ rights, consumer protections, public welfare standards, animal welfare standards...
+Corporate domination would be enshrined in law and protected by corporate courts using a mechanism called Investor State Dispute Settlements (ISDS).

 Corporate courts have been instituted through trade deals around the world.
 The government of Argentina, for example, have paid corporations over $80 billion in settlements since 2001.

-The leaks about TTIP led to huge campaigns across Europe supported by organisations such as The People’s Assembly Against Austerity, 38 Degrees and Global Justice Now.
+Leaks of info on TTIP led to huge campaigns across Europe supported by organisations such as The People’s Assembly Against Austerity, 38 Degrees and Global Justice Now.
 This eventually led to its demise.
-We played our part in Swindon with a well-supported local campaign led by Swindon People's Assembly to raise awareness and pressure representatives.
-In 2015, 3 of us met with Robert Buckland to express our concerns about TTIP and ask that it be shelved.
-But the demise of TTIP wasn't the end of these efforts at a corporate power grab.
+However, that wasn't the end of these efforts at a corporate power grab.

 As TTIP was defeated, the people of the UK were offered a referendum on EU membership: Brexit.
 What has Brexit come down to?
 Trade deals.
 Currently in the spotlight is a trade deal between the US and UK although other trade deals are being discussed.
 Negotiations have been kept secret (although a successful legal action by Global Justice Now is about to change that).
 On the table are environmental protections, workers’ rights, consumer protections, public welfare standards, animal welfare standards, the NHS and more.
 Sound familiar?